hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 290

-If you are on a journey and find no scribe, then something should be taken as a collateral.
+If you are on a journey and find no scribe, then something should be taken as collateral.
 But if you trust one another, then the debtor should fulfill his trust, and let him fear Allah, his Lord.
 Do not conceal the testimony, for anyone who conceals it has a sinful heart, and Allah is All-Knowing of what you do.

 # 291